halaSEBBAH/Search-Engine/README.md

 * set environement for python
 * Run elasticsearch server
-* Populate inedx with appropriate data
+* Populate index with appropriate data
 * navigate to $Your_Path/project and run python manage.py runserver